gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Indy stood when Grappa Gas did.
 "Will you stay for dinner?"

 He shook his head.
-"Thanks, girl, but I promised your mother I'd help her, um, peel some potatoes."
+"Thanks, girl, but I promised your mother I'd, um, peel her potatoes."
 He winked, ignoring Noxy's little 'eww' of disgust.
 Indy smiled and kissed him on the cheek again.
 He was humming as he stumped out the door.

 Noxy waited until her mother said down again before saying, "*Amma*...?"